-The Peak District is a walker’s paradise – which is just as well if, like many people, you develop a taste for the locally-produced Bakewell tarts and puddings.
-This beautifully unspoilt area at the southern end of the Pennines is great for outdoorsy types and has plenty to see and do.
+The Peak District is a walker’s paradise.
+This beautifully unspoilt area at the southern end of the Pennines has plenty to see and do.
 It is home to the historic spa town of Buxton and Britain’s first national park, which was officially recognised in 1951.
 Spanning 555 square miles, the Peak District National Park covers most of Derbyshire and also extends into Staffordshire, Cheshire, Greater Manchester and South and West Yorkshire.
 Ready to explore with your four-legged friend?
 Read on…

-WHAT ARE THE MUST-SEES?
 Start with the historic spa town of Buxton, which is described as “the gateway to the Peak District National Park”.
-There has been a settlement here since the Roman times but the town – which has grown up around the River Wye – became a big hit with Victorian tourists who were keen to benefit from the “healing powers” of its thermal waters.
+There has been a settlement here since the Roman times but the town became a big hit with Victorian tourists who were keen to benefit from the “healing powers” of its thermal waters.

-There is lots to see and do in Buxton – dogs will love the rambling Pavilion Gardens, while owners will enjoy taking in the fine architecture of buildings like the Opera House and The Crescent.
+There is lots to see and do in Buxton.
+Dogs will love the rambling Pavilion Gardens, while owners will enjoy admiring grand buildings like the Opera House and The Crescent.
 But a great way to see the main sights is on a quirky Discover Buxton tour.
 Climb aboard a Victorian tram – or converted milk float – to be whisked around the town and check off the local landmarks in an hour.

 The Wonders of the Peak tour runs between March and October and costs £7.50 per adult.
 Dogs are welcome, provided no other passengers object, and travel for free.
-The small tours are suitable for up to eight people at a time so it’s advisable to book in advance if you can.
+The small tours are suitable for up to eight people so book in advance if you can.

-Poole’s Cavern – a two-million-year-old cave – is an optional stop on the tour but be aware that dogs are not allowed inside.
-If you don’t mind taking a later tram though, you can take the opportunity to stroll along a beautiful woodland trail to Solomon’s Temple, which boasts great views over Buxton.
+Poole’s Cavern – a two-million-year-old cave – is an optional stop on the tour but dogs are not allowed inside.
+If you don’t mind taking a later tram though, you can stroll along a beautiful woodland trail to Solomon’s Temple, which boasts great views over Buxton.

-For a great dog-friendly day out, head to the Crich Tramway Village where you can ride a range of meticulously-restored trams.
-Adult tickets cost £17 and once you’ve paid the entry fee, you will be given an old penny that can be exchanged for unlimited tram rides on the mile-long track.
+For a great dog-friendly day out, head to the Crich Tramway Village.
+Here, you can ride a range of meticulously-restored trams.
+Adult tickets cost £17.
+Visitors all get an old penny that can be exchanged for unlimited tram rides on the mile-long track.
 There is no charge for dogs.

 The hub of the village is the recreated period street, with its cobbled road and old-fashioned shops and cafes.
 Many of the buildings you see have been rescued from towns and cities across the UK.
 Once upon a time, the Red Lion pub stood in Stoke-on-Trent and was painstakingly rebuilt in Crich brick-by-brick.

-Visitors can also stretch their legs on the sculpture trail and walk up to the Crich Stand war memorial – but be warned, you can only access it from the Glory Mine stop and you will have to wait for a tram to come back.
+Visitors can also stretch their legs on the sculpture trail and walk up to the Crich Stand war memorial.
+Be aware that you can only access it from the Glory Mine stop and will have to wait for a tram to come back.

 Dogs are, of course, allowed on the trams provided they stay downstairs.
-They are welcome almost everywhere else in the village too and when we visited, we bumped into about ten other visiting pooches, which was fantastic.
-Full-price tickets also give you unlimited entry for a year so if you like what you see, you can go back again and again.
+They are welcome almost everywhere else in the village too.
+When we visited, we bumped into about ten other pooches, which was fantastic.
+Full-price tickets also give you unlimited entry for a year so you can go back time and again.

-If you have an adventurous pooch, check out the Heights of Abraham, near Matlock, where you can ride a cable car up Masson Hill for fantastic views over the Derwent Valley.
+If you have an adventurous pooch, check out the Heights of Abraham, near Matlock.
+Here, you can ride a cable car up Masson Hill for fantastic views over the Derwent Valley.
 The alpine-style cable cars have been operating since 1984 but the attraction has been welcoming tourists for hundreds of years.

-It has more than 60 acres of land to explore and plenty of interactive exhibits, as well as a cave system and adventure play area.
-Adult tickets cost £17 but although dogs are allowed to travel in the cable cars, they are not allowed in any of the buildings onsite.
+It has more than 60 acres of land to explore and plenty of interactive exhibits, as well as a cave and play area.
+Adult tickets cost £17.
+Although dogs are allowed to travel in the cable cars, they are not allowed in any of the buildings onsite.

 You can’t come to the Peak District without visiting the home of Bakewell tarts and puddings, either.
 Bakewell is a great place to pick up Peak District souvenirs and enjoy a peaceful riverside stroll – but make sure you visit one of the famous bakeries.

 The town’s delicious pastry-based treats are almond-flavoured but come in a variety of different shapes of forms.
-Some are filled with jam while others have icing so it would be rude not to try them all and find your favourite.
+Some are filled with jam while others have icing.
+It would be rude not to try them all and find your favourite!

-There are countless bakeries to visit but we were particularly taken with The Old Original Bakewell Pudding Shop and Bloomers of Bakewell, which has been in business since 1889.
-Many of the shops also offer a “post-a-pudding” service so if you want to take a taste of the Peak District home, you can.
+We loved The Old Original Bakewell Pudding Shop and Bloomers of Bakewell, which has been in business since 1889.
+Many bakeries also offer a “post-a-pudding” service so if you want to take a taste of the Peak District home, you can.

-Bakewell is also close to Chatsworth House, which is home to the Cavendish family and has been voted the UK’s favourite country property on several occasions.
-Dogs are not allowed inside the stately home but are welcome to explore the 105-acre garden, complete with water features, sculptures and a maze.
+Bakewell is also close to Chatsworth House.
+Home to the Cavendish family, it has been voted the UK’s favourite country property several times.
+Dogs are not allowed inside the stately home but are welcome to explore the 105-acre garden.
 Adult tickets to the house, garden, farmyard and playground cost £23, while entry to the garden is £13.

-And if you’re anywhere near Tissington, be sure to stop off at Edward & Vintage – a delightfully old-fashioned sweet shop and “fantastical fudge factory”.
-Dogs and their owners will be in heaven here, thanks to retro delights such as fish and chips, barley sugars and popping candy.
+If you’re anywhere near Tissington, stop off at Edward & Vintage – an old-fashioned sweet shop and “fantastical fudge factory”.
+Dogs and their owners will be in heaven here, thanks to retro delights such as barley sugars and popping candy.

-The shop, which is named after the owner’s beloved late border terrier, even has a special dog treat section with gravy bones, marrowbone rolls, chews and the suchlike.
+The shop, which is named after the owner’s beloved late border terrier, even has a special dog treat section.
 Be sure to take your credit card – your pooch will love you for it.

-WHERE’S GOOD FOR WALKIES?
-The Peak District has some really fantastic walks so whether you’re looking to hike for hours or enjoy a short circular stroll, you’ll be spoilt for choice.
+Whether you’re looking to hike for hours or enjoy a short circular stroll, you’ll be spoilt for choice here.
 You can’t come to the Peak District and not see any of its famous peaks, though – so start with Mam Tor.

 When you have climbed the 517m to the top, you’ll be rewarded with breathtaking views north over the Edale Valley to Kinder Scout and the Derwent Moors.
 The National Trust website recommends a three-hour circular walk at Mam Tor, which should take you approximately two hours.